NICMx/Jool/doc/usr/mod-run-eam.md

 ## Jool

 {% highlight bash %}
-user@N:~# /sbin/modprobe jool_stateless pool4=192.0.2.2 disable
+user@N:~# /sbin/modprobe jool_stateless pool4=198.51.100.8/22 errorAddresses=198.51.100.12/22 \
+	disable
 user@N:~# jool_stateless --eam --add 2001:db8:6::/120 198.51.100.0/24
 user@N:~# jool_stateless --eam --add 2001:db8:4::/120 192.0.2.0/24
 user@N:~# jool_stateless --enable
 {% endhighlight %}

+`pool4` and `errorAddresses` have the same meaning as in stock stateless mode.

-Unlike `pool6`, it is not practical to insert the EAM table in a single command, so we instruct Jool to start disabled.
-We then insert the EAM table rows, one by one, using the userspace application.
-When the table is complete, we tell Jool it can start translating traffic (`--enable`).
+Unlike `pool6`, it is not practical to insert the entire EAM table in a single command, so we instruct Jool to start disabled.
+We then insert the EAM table rows, one by one, [using the userspace application](usr-flags-eamt.html).
+When the table is complete, we tell Jool it can start translating traffic ([`--enable`](usr-flags-global.html#enable---disable)).

 Using `disable` and `--enable` is not actually neccesary; Jool will naturally figure out that it cannot translate traffic until the EAM table and/or the IPv6 pool are populated.
 The reason why Jool was "forced" to remain disabled until the table was complete was so there wouldn't be a timespan where traffic was being translated inconsistently (ie. with a half-complete table).